 The NRA Collegiate Program would like to extend a very gracious thank you to the United States Army Marksmanship Unit for their steadfast support of both this championship and the NRA Collegiate Program.

 The purpose of the Championships is to determine the National Collegiate Individual and Team Champions in Intercollegiate Free Pistol, Standard Pistol, Open Air Pistol, Women's Air Pistol and Women's Sport Pistol.
 Qualifications for an invitation to the Championships are determined from scores fired in the annual NRA Intercollegiate Pistol Sectionals held throughout the U.S. between January and February in many different locations.
 The Championships attract competitors and schools nationwide.

-To be eligible for participation in the NRA Intercollegiate Pistol Championships a shooter must be a regulary enrolled undergraduate student who complies with the eligibility rules of his/her institution.
-An undergraduate is a student who has not received his/her bachelor's degree.
 Qualifying teams and individuals will be selected based on scores fired in the current years' NRA Intercollegiate Pistol Sectionals.
 See the NRA International Pistol Rule 2.8.

 Teams qualifying in two of the three team events may participate in all three team events in order to compete for national aggregate championship for awards only.

 The top fifteen ranking women who fire in the NRA Intercollegiate Pistol Sectional Women's Air Pistol event are invited to compete for the title of Women's Collegiate Air Pistol National Champion.
 The top fifteen women who fired in the NRA Intercollegiate Pistol Sectionals women's sport event are invited to compete for the title of Women's Collegiate Sport Pistol National Champion.
 The top five teams in Women's Air Pistol and Women's Sport Pistol will be invited to the Championships.